 Paint color Caribbean Blue Pearl

-Interiors Dark Blue Connolly Leather
+Interiors Cream Connolly Leather

 Fully matching-number